 Shooters are graded at the end of each Outdoor Season, and can move either up or down depending on how they have shot that year.
 Grades are D (up to 92.49), C (92.50-94.99), B (95.00-96.99), and A (97.00-100).
 There is no Master Grade as there is with Indoor shooting.
 A new shooter who has not shot at all will usually enter at D Grade, while an already-graded Indoor shooter will start at an Outdoor grade one below their Indoor grade.

 Outdoor shooters can participate at Club level only if they want to, shooting once a week at their local range, or can compete at events around NZ:

-Benchrest shooting is relatively new in NZ and was shot at the Nationals for the first time in 2015, and rules for NZ are still being developed.
+Benchrest shooting is relatively new in NZ and was shot at the Nationals for the first time in 2015, and currently there are TSNZ Guidelines for Benchrest shooting which will continue to be moved into Rules as the sport develops.
 Shooters can use their standard rifles but these are clamped into a rest on a bench, and scopes are used for highly accurate sighting.
 In some matches shooters can use their own flags of whatever design they may wish, and these can vary hugely from bright windmills to ribbons or discs.
 However when a benchrest match is shot in conjunction with a prone match, only standard prone flags are used.

 Click here for TSNZ Benchrest Guidelines - for both Outdoor and Indoor shooting

 A TSNZ Outdoor Committee is now underway to help develop and promote Outdoor Shooting in NZ.

 Members of the Outdoor Committee are:

 Owen Bennett, David Green, Martin Hunt, Luke Sigvertsen and Eddie Love.